mobizt/FirebaseClient/README.md

 The maximum queue size can be set via the build flag `FIREBASE_ASYNC_QUEUE_LIMIT` or macro that defined in [src/Config.h](src/Config.h) or in your own defined config at [src/UserConfig.h](src/UserConfig.h).

 The below image shows the ordering of tasks that are inserted or added to the queue.
 Only the first task in the queue will be executed.

 ![Async Task Queue](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/async_task_queue.png)

 When the authentication task was required, it will insert to the first slot of the queue and all tasks are cancelled and removed from queue to reduce the menory usage unless the `SSE mode (HTTP Streaming)`task that stopped and waiting for restarting.

+The authentication task has the highest priority and `SSE mode (HTTP Streaming)` task has the lowest priority in the queue.

 ![Async Task Queue Running](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/async_task_queue_running.png)